AntoinePiguet/flashcards/ReadMe.md

 - **Database Backups**: Set up regular backups of your database volume
 - **Monitoring**: Use `fly logs` and `fly status` to keep an eye on your application
 - **Scaling**: Adjust the VM size based on your application's needs

+## Useful documentation

+the official fly.io documentation : https://fly.io/docs/
+a good video about how to deploy an app for production using fly.io : https://www.youtube.com/watch?v=HGKO4FC_C70 the official documentation about dockerfiles : https://docs.docker.com/reference/dockerfile/

+AI's are also useful if you encounter a problem or an error that you dont understand i strongly recommand using Claude.ai or ChatGPT if you want an AI to help you build your project